by Nebula Haze

 There are two parts of the buds that can turn color.
 One part is the pistils/hairs that stick out.
 There are several strains where the pistils turn pink or purple.

-Sometimes just the pistils/hairs turn pink or purple, while the leaves and buds may still be green.
+Sometimes just the hairs turn pink or purple, while the leaves and buds stay green.

-When buds are dried, they retain some of their pistil color, but you will still be able to see the color coming through underneath.
+When buds are dried, they retain some of their color, but hairs get faded.

-Colorful Leaves – Sometimes It’s Not the Buds That Turn Color!
+Colorful Leaves – Sometimes Only Leaves Turn Color

 With some strains, the leaves may turn purple while the buds stay mostly green.
 This can make for absolutely gorgeous plants, but since leaves mostly get trimmed off after harvest, usually, a lot of the purple will no longer be as visible on the buds after the trimming process.